To celebrate the arrival of our autumn, here’s some Autumn Vegetable Soup.

 - salt, to taste

-- For soup: Heat oil in a large saucepan on medium-high heat.
+- Heat oil in a large saucepan on medium high heat.
 Add onion and sauté until translucent.
 Add apple, turnip, squash, carrot, and sweet potato; sauté 5 minutes.
 Add the broth, bring to a boil and simmer, stirring occasionally, about 30 minutes or until vegetables are tender.
 Cool slightly.